dbt-labs/docs.getdbt.com/website/blog/2022-08-12-how-we-shaved-90-minutes-off-long-running-model.md

 The cost savings are great, but there are two other “time based” benefits that come from faster runs:

 1. Since this process runs 4 times daily, there is a limit to the length any given run can take, and in turn how many metrics we can calculate.
 By saving time on the longest running metrics it frees up runtime for us to add new logic to our runs.
 This generally leads to happier end consumers because they get more information to work with.
-2. If the need ever arrises to refresh our data more frequently, we now have some runway to do that.
+2. If the need ever arises to refresh our data more frequently, we now have some runway to do that.
 While these particular models will never be near-real-time, we could realistically get more up-to-date information since we can now process the data faster.

 ## Conclusion